 Tracking Device: A tracking device emits a signal to the police or to a monitoring station when the vehicle is stolen.
 Tracking devices are very effective in helping authorities recover stolen vehicles.
 Some systems employ “telematics,” which combine GPS and wireless technologies to allow remote monitoring of a vehicle.
 If the vehicle is moved, the system will alert the owner and the vehicle can be tracked via computer.

-*This report reflects stolen vehicle data contained in NCIC and present in the “NCIC mirror image” when accessed by NICB on March 5, 2016.
+*This report reflects stolen vehicle data contained in NCIC and present in the “NCIC mirror image” when accessed by NICB on March 5, 2018.
 NCIC records may contain errors based on inaccurate entries submitted by reporting agencies.
 Full size pickups include half ton and larger capacity models for all makes.
-Total thefts is the aggregate for each make/model with model year indicating the most stolen model year of all model years for each listing.